-We recently reported positive results from a Phase 3 registration study of GATTEX® (planned brand name for teduglutide) for adult patients with short bowel syndrome (SBS) who are dependent on PN.
-We also believe teduglutide's mechanism of action offers multiple future development opportunities within intestinal rehabilitation, such as (i) pediatric SBS, (ii) complications associated with preterm births, (iii) chemotherapy-induced gastrointestinal mucositis, and (iv) Crohn's disease.
-In line with our strategy, we would only pursue Crohn's disease as a specialty indication or on a partnered basis.
+We have reported positive results from a Phase 3 registration study of Gattex[®] for adult patients with short bowel syndrome (SBS) who are dependent on PN/IV fluids.
+We also believe teduglutide's mechanism of action offers multiple future development opportunities within intestinal rehabilitation, such as (i) pediatric SBS, (ii) complications associated with preterm births, and (iii) Crohn's disease.
+In line with our business model, we would only pursue Crohn's disease as a specialty indication or on a partnered basis.